Paul Beyerl: Biography

 and is a retreat and educational center for The Rowan Tree Church and The Hermit's Grove.
 It houses the administrative offices, guest lodging for Church Members and students, a 4500-book research library, and the herbal area holding more than 200 species of dried botanicals.

 The Rowan Tree Church is Wiccan, representing The Tradition of Lothloriën.
 Beyerl founded both in the 1970s when living in Minneapolis.
 The Rowan Tree Church trains its clergy in The Mystery School, a challenging and in-depth educational program.
 Both the Church and Mystery School serve Church Members and students living both near the center and at great distances.
 The Tradition is discussed at length in Beyerl's book A Wiccan Bardo, Revisited.

 The Hermit's Grove, incorporated in 1994 as a separate nonprofit organization supportive of the Church, was merged into The Rowan Tree Church in 2011.
 The Hermit's Grove includes the publishing house for the Church, and the Master Herbalist Program, an extensive study in botanical medicine.
-Beyerl was known as a Master Herbalist and taught programs in herbal medicine since the 1970s.
+Beyerl was known as a Master Herbalist and had taught programs in herbal medicine since the 1970s.
 In addition to numerous appearances throughout the U.S., Beyerl taught in Canada and Portugal.

 Beyerl died at his home in Houston, Minnesota on December 30, 2021.